 - 200 teens will participate in 30,000 hours of hands-on work and classroom experience

-- 90 teens will complete customer service training
+- 90 young people will participate in customer service training

-- 50 teens will work on achieving industry skills certification including the National Career Readiness Certification
+- 50 young people will work on achieving an industry skills certification

 Long-term Youth Involvement Outcomes